sumanjs/suman-watch/README.md

 # Common Usage
-Here are some example commands, with a description of what each command does.
 Suman provides some sensible defaults for the two most common patterns when using watch features for testing -

 1. When test files change, we run the changed file.
 This can speed up test development, so you don't have to switch between editor and command line.
 If a @transform.sh/@run.sh exists for this file, we run those instead of executing the changed